Scott Sakaguchi, MD

 - A personal statement describing your research interests and experience, and your detailed career goals.

 - Three letters of recommendation

-- A valid ECFMG certificate (if you graduated from medical school outside the United States or Canada).
-Graduates who are not United States citizens or permanent residents must obtain a J-1 visa from the Education Commission on Foreign Medical Graduates (ECFMG).
+- A valid ECFMG certificate (if you graduated from medical school outside of the United States or Canada).
+Graduates who are not United States citizens or permanent residents must obtain a J-1 Visa from the Education Commission on Foreign Medical Graduates (ECFMG).

 If you have any questions about the application process, please contact the fellowship coordinators at email@example.com.